ExteriorExtensions: A package for Macaulay2: Introduction

-Respecting the grading yields block structure given by $\Ad_x(y) = (B_{i,j,i+j\mod n}(y))_{i,j}$.
 The ranks of the blocks of $\Ad_x$ are invariants of $x$, as are the ranks of blocks of the powers of $\Ad_x$.
 We collect these ranks in a table and display them with a function \texttt{prettyBlockRanks}.

+We note that we implement the ranks of powers of blocks ``under the hood'' by extracting blocks of $(\Ad_x)^k$ as submatrices of the appropriate sizes (determined by the dimensions of the graded pieces, and the respective ordered bases we constructed to carry out our computations) and computing their ranks, and moreover, we compute $(\Ad_x)^k$ sequentially.
+We note that it is, in theory, possible to make a generic adjoint operator since the map $\fa \to \End \fa$ is linear, and that would produce $\Ad_x$ as a matrix of linear forms on $\fa$.
+Computing with a large matrix of linear forms can quickly become costly computationally, so we prefer to only work with specific numerical instances, where computing powers and ranks of powers is computationally inexpensive.